 Naturally, my first question is based on the first obvious impressions of his music, “You do realize you sound like no one else out there right now?
 Does that scare you or encourage you?”, to which AMoBroBro responds genuinely: “It really scares me.
 People always tell me it but that can be a reason no one is just constantly playing me.
 They wanna hear radio music, same songs on repeat.”
 That is healthy realism in his answer.
 The good news for AMoBroBro is that Gen Z, the main consumers of music at the moment, love discovering new artists and average a minimum of 5 genres on their playlists.
 That means that AMoBroBro is actually developing his career and unique sound at the right time in history.
 Had he been aggressive before, he would have been too different from the industry standards.
 Now, however, standing out is the strongest artistic plus one could possibly have.

 “In the very first 2 songs, Starter and Focus off One Moore, the flow is heavily laid-back.
 Is that one of your particularities or it’s that Texas rap influence?” and AMoBroBro curiously has a revelation: “I never really thought about that.
 It could be a Texas thing.
 I just feel some beats call for it.
 And then again, probably it’s just my own character coming through.
 I am a very laid back kinda person.”
 Fair enough.
-But as always, we gotta dig deeper, “Speaking of both albums, did you already have the songs waiting to be released or you decided on producing the albums first and created the songs to fit it afterwards?” and again, AMoBroBro goes against any expectations and sticks, probably unknowingly to himself, to this heavy duality he’s been displaying in both his music and his personality since the beginning of the interview: “Some of the tracks were recently made but most are old honestly which is good because it shows they obviously age well lol” I think we’re starting to get it.
+But as always, we gotta dig deeper, “Speaking of both albums, did you already have the songs waiting to be released or you decided on producing the albums first and created the songs to fit it afterwards?” and again, AMoBroBro goes against any expectations and sticks, probably unknowingly to himself, to the same heavy duality he’s been displaying in both his music and his personality since the beginning of the interview: “Some of the tracks were recently made but most are old honestly which is good because it shows they obviously age well lol” I think we’re starting to get it.
 We are so not going to have a black and white clarity with this artist.
 AMoBroBro is complex in his answers just as he is in his songs.

 Astonishingly though, he does have a favorite song of his own!
 “I would have to put it between “Daddy’s lil girl” or “Deep”.”
 Nevermind, we were joking.
 “Daddy’s lil girl because I’ve always wanted to make a song about a person in my life that I could fully put out as a relative track.
 Ghat Son just did it perfectly and more.
 It was so easy to vibe with it.
 As for Deep, because I love my sister’s (Jai Mee) voice on a song.
 We’ve done music in the past but never like this particular track.
 We just rolled the hell out of it and against the bassline mixed with piano, it was all perfect.”

 “Speaking of, I just noticed the albums’ titles don’t match any of the songs on the albums themselves.
 Can you explain that particular choice?”
-I have to ask as it is very much a first on our platform to encounter such lengthy projects that don’t match the leading single in title. ““Moore” is my last name “Worth” being the city I’m from (Fort Worth).
+I have to ask as it is very much a first on our platform to encounter such lengthy projects that don’t match the leading singles in title. ““Moore” is my last name “Worth” being the city I’m from (Fort Worth).
 The song titles may not match but the meanings do.
 Every song has a deeper meaning.
 I speak on family, exes, friends, old friends, money, and just random women.
 I’m basically asking what’s worth more while also dealing with my own demons.”

 Now moving on to know the man behind the contrasting sound, “At what age you decided on your stage name?”, to which we get the following answer: “Around 17.
 Its been A.Mo, A Mo, and A-Mo.
 People always mess it up calling me ammo or some funny stuff.
 But I put the brobro at the end so I wouldn’t be confused with any other AMo or similar names.”
 Funnily enough, even the name is different from the usual stage titles we’re used to.
 Almost un-American ending on the O vowel.